google/trillian/docs/claimantmodel/Logs.md

 * Claimant<sup>DOMAIN</sup> and Claimant<sup>LOG</sup> are the same actor; and
 * Every actor that is Believer<sup>DOMAIN</sup> is also Believer<sup>LOG</sup>

 The signature on the Checkpoint effectively transitively signs each of the Claims within the log.
-This is what the [GoLang SumDB](https://blog.golang.org/module-mirror-launch) does.
-The Claim here is “*I, ${SumDB}, will return only $hash as the checksum for $module at $version*”.
-This is falsifiable; correct behaviour can be verified by confirming that no two entries in the log have the same module & version, but different checksums.
+This is what the [Go SumDB](https://blog.golang.org/module-mirror-launch) does.
+The Claim here is “*I, ${SumDB}, commit to $hash as the checksum for $module at $version*”.
+This is falsifiable; correct behaviour can be verified by confirming that no two entries committed to by the log have the same module & version, but different checksums.